The Abomination of Heinz Carbonara

 The taste test

 As with most tinned ready meals, Heinz Carbonara "plops" out of the can with that inimitable vacuum-suction noise that reminds you to keep your hopes under control.
-It's amazing how teams of PhDs have been able to perfect the sound of a can of Coca Cola being opened, and the comforting plink, plink, fizz of Alka-Seltzer tablets hitting the water, but have never been able to solve the revolting plop plop effect of tinned food.
+It's amazing how teams of PhDs have perfected the sound of a can of Coca-Cola being opened and the comforting plink, plink, fizz of Alka-Seltzer tablets hitting the water, but they have never been able to solve the revolting plop plop effect of tinned food.

-Most people these days agree that the number one rule of carbonara is "don't use cream."
-That's probably the number two rule too, but we reckon that the number three rule must be "don't eat it with a spoon."
+Most people agree that the first rule of carbonara is "don't use cream."
+That's probably the number two rule, too, but we reckon that the number three rule must be "Don't eat it with a spoon."
 How tragic those words even need to be written.

-To keep costs down (a tin of Heinz Carbonara sells for £1.75) you’d be bonkers to think they wouldn’t chase cost savings by keeping the expensive ingredients to a minimum.
-But the pieces of pancetta are so small that there's barely any point them being there.
-They are mushy, overcooked and possess none of the character you get from guanciale, the cut of pork which is traditionally used in carbonara.
+To keep costs down (a tin of Heinz Carbonara sells for £1.75), you'd be bonkers to think they wouldn't chase cost savings by keeping the expensive ingredients to a minimum.
+But the pieces of pancetta are so small that there's barely any point in them being there.
+They are mushy, overcooked and possess none of the character you get from guanciale, the pork cut traditionally used in carbonara.
 These little pieces of meat are also only 95% meat.
 Let that sink in for a minute.

 There is a faint suggestion of pepper, but nowhere near the amount the dish needs.
-As with any dish that is supposed to consist of just five ingredients, every single one has be at top of their game and be able to justify their presence.
+As with any dish that is supposed to consist of just five ingredients, everyone has to be at the top of their game and be able to justify their presence.
 If you're not going to make your carbonara peppery, why bother in the first place?
-Or at least show some respect to culinary traditions and call it something else.
+Or at least respect culinary traditions and call it something else.

-If you love carbonara but, like us, are disappointed with the monstrousness of Heinz's tinned option, our recipe below shows how to rustle up the real deal at home.
-Who knows, some Gen Zers may even discover that cooking a meal from scratch can be an enjoyable experience rather than an inconvenience.
+If you love carbonara but are disappointed with Heinz's tinned option's monstrousness, our recipe below shows how to rustle up the real deal at home.
+Some Gen Zers may even discover that cooking a meal from scratch can be an enjoyable experience rather than an inconvenience.

 Just don't you dare serve it on toast.